Phishing Campaign

 Here are some notable real-world examples of phishing attacks:

 • Target Data Breach: The breach began in 2013 when a third-party vendor, Fazio Mechanical, was compromised through a phishing email.
 Attackers installed malware that stole login credentials, which they used to infiltrate Target’s network.
-This led to the theft of millions of customer records, including credit and debit card information
+This led to the theft of millions of customer records, including credit and debit card information.

 • Ubiquiti Networks Inc.: In 2015, Ubiquiti Networks lost $46.7 million due to a spear phishing attack that involved fake emails from an outside entity targeting the company’s finance department.
 The attackers used spoofed email addresses to trick employees into transferring funds to overseas accounts.